MPLX oil pipeline volumes flat, adjusted earnings rise

-MPLX LP (MPLX.N) on Tuesday reported total pipeline volumes of about 5.1 million barrels per day (bpd) in the first quarter, flat from a year earlier, but earnings in the segment rose due to lower operating expenses.
+NEW YORK (Reuters) - MPLX LP on Tuesday reported total pipeline volumes of about 5.1 million barrels per day (bpd) in the first quarter, flat from a year earlier, but earnings in the segment rose due to lower operating expenses.

 Adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) for the logistics and storage segment, the company’s biggest, increased by $24 million to $896 million in the first quarter compared to the same period in 2020.